OpenCilk/www.opencilk.org/src/contribute.md

   order: 7
 ---

 The OpenCilk project welcomes your expertise and enthusiasm.
 A few specific opportunities are listed below.
-If you see anything interesting, or have ideas that we haven't thought of, please contact us on the [OpenCilk discussion forum](https://github.com/OpenCilk/opencilk-project/discussions).
+If you see anything interesting, or have ideas that we haven't thought of, please [contact us](/contribute/contact/).

 ## Testing
 We are interested in your experiences or issues in installing and writing code and running OpenCilk programs.